JustLime/mdma-esp32-lorawan-mesh/README.md

 ## Interface Specification

-To be compatible with the massage format that the gateway understand, we created the following interface specification.
+To be compatible with the message format that the gateway understand, we created the following interface specification.

 [Interface Specification](doc/interface.md)